build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

 - `User` with `email`, `name`, `status`, and `comment` fields
   - `comment` is a relevant annotation for the `status` field.

+Additionally, each entity has additional metadata fields - `type` (that contains entity name), and pair `createdAt` and `updatedAt`, that represents creation and last modification timestamps.

 All identifiers used by the described entities are in the [KSUID](https://github.com/segmentio/ksuid#what-is-a-ksuid) format.
 It stands for _K-Sortable Unique IDentifier_, and it is a kind of globally unique identifier similar to a _UUID_, but built from the ground-up to be _"naturally"_ (better term is _lexically_) sorted by generation timestamp without any special type-aware logic.

 In terms of the *API*, it is very CRUD-oriented in this step: